Join the IRisk Lab

 She is currently an instructor at the University of Illinois and advisor for Graduate Students.

-Alfred Chong, ASA, is a J.L.
-Doob Research Assistant Professor at the Department of Mathematics, UIUC.
-He finished his Ph.D. in Actuarial Science at the Department of Statistics and Actuarial Science at the University of Hong Kong and the Department of Mathematics, King's College in London, in 2017, under the supervision of Ka Chun Cheung and Gechung Liang.
+Alfred Chong, ASA, is an Assistant Professor at the Department of Mathematics, UIUC.
+He finished his Ph.D. in Actuarial Science at the Department of Statistics and Actuarial Science at the University of Hong Kong and the Department of Mathematics, King's College in London, in 2017, under the supervision of Ka Chun Cheung and Gechun Liang.
 His research interests are in optimal insurance and reinsurance designs, premium principles and risk measures, indifference pricing and valuation, stochastic control and backward stochastic differential equations, optimal investment and forward performance preferences.

 Website: Click here.